stefanoborini/book-modelviewcontroller/source/notes.rst

 case: Model changes, but not in the data relevat to the view.
 Who performs validation?
 View?
 Controller?
 Model?
 Consistency of the data inside the model?

+Local models, or one global model?
+case: Model changes, but not in the data relevat to the view.
+Who performs validation?
+View?
+Controller?
+Model?
+Consistency of the data inside the model?
 How to report errors in the view?